Cathedral of St. John the Divine: Construction and early years

 Construction on the Cathedral of St. John the Divine was begun with the cornerstone-laying ceremony on December 27, 1892, St. John's Day.
 One thousand tickets for seats at the ceremony were distributed, though the actual attendance was 1,100.
 The cornerstone contained various objects such as a Bible and church papers.
 Potter hit the stone three times with a mallet and said "Other foundation can no man lay, than that is laid which is Jesus Christ."
 The following month, the remaining $175,000 for land acquisition had been secured, and the trustees moved to take title to the land, including the cathedral close around the cathedral's main building, in April.
-Unlike the main building, the cathedral close was not designed under a single master plan, and during the 1890s and 1900s, several proposals would be made for the site.
+Unlike the main building, the cathedral close was not designed under a single master plan, and during the 1890s and 1900s, several proposals were made for the site.